geco-nhm/NHM_workshop_QGIS_R/QGIS_excercise/QGIS_2025_nhm_en.md

 ## Ensure legal geometry and topology

-# Checking and Avoiding Errors in Digitization
+Checking and Avoiding Errors in Digitization.
 To view and avoid errors during digitization, you can enable geometry and topology checks in the layer under Properties - Digitizing.
 You have different options depending on the geometry type of the layer.

 By checking "Is Valid" under Geometry checks, you will not be able to save the edits as long as there are errors.
 You will be warned about geometry errors during digitization (green crosses).
 If the error is ignored, you will receive an error message in a separate window.